AndriynomeD/docker-magento2/README.md

 ### Problem

-If you can't edit magento file in Phpstorm try it:
+If you can't edit the magento files in PhpStorm, try it:
 ```shell
     sudo usermod -aG www-data ${USER}
     sudo chmod -R g+w magento